r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_chemistry.md

 <b>Smoke</b> is produced either by smoke reactions or vaping.
 Inhalation of a reagent mix with a strong acidity or alkalinity with cause tongue damage, and thus neutralisation is recommended.

-<b>Smart darts</b> Smart darts contain up to 20 units of reagent soaked into the mechanism (and thus cannot be removed).
+<b>Smart darts</b> contain up to 20 units of reagent soaked into the mechanism (and thus cannot be removed).
 These darts will inject a chem right up to the overdose limit when shot into a patient using the Smartdart Gun.
-Unfortunately, it requires a high velocity to penitrate the skin, and thus cannot be used in hand.
+Unfortunately, it requires a high velocity to penetrate the skin, and thus cannot be used in hand.

 # What should I make first?